-Sustainability Appraisal (SA): Describes the form of assessment that considers social, environmental and economic effects of the proposed policy directions.
+Sustainability Appraisal (SA): Describes the form of assessment that considers social, environmental and economic effects of Local Plan policies and allocations.
 It includes the requirements of the SEA Directive, referred to above.
-This has to be produced at each main consultation stage when preparing these documents.
+This must be produced at each main consultation stage when preparing development plan documents.